bygabymora/bygabymora/README.md

  Hello I'm Gaby Mora! 👋

-- 🔭 I’m currently working on growing up my portfolio.
+- 🔭 I’m currently working on growing up my portfolio and becoming a REact.js expert.
 - 🌱 I’m currently learning Python.
 - 👯 I’m looking to collaborate on any project that includes JS or React.
 - 💬 Ask me about anything.